-The museum offers an exciting educational programme aimed at schools, colleges and universities, and community groups.
-For Wiltshire Council maintained schools and academies there is FREE ENTRY to the museum for self-guided tours.
+Salisbury Museum offers a varied Learning programme aimed at schools, colleges, universities, and community groups.
+For Wiltshire Council maintained schools and academies there is FREE ENTRY to the museum for self-guided visits.

-The museum has a range of facilitated sessions available for primary schools including:
+Our museum’s range of facilitated sessions available for primary schools is as follows:

 - Medieval Salisbury

 - Pottery – Archaeology and Art